projectara/greybus-spec/source/hardware_model.rst

   the Interface communicating with the Interface Block.
-- ORDER: If the SVC has determined the Interface Block is attached to a Module, this indicates whether the SVC has determined the Interface Block is the ":ref:`Primary Interface
+- ORDER: If the SVC has determined the Interface Block is attached to a Module, this indicates whether the SVC has determined the Interface Block is the ":term:`Primary Interface`" or a ":term:`Secondary Interface`" to the Module.
-  <glossary-primary-interface>`" or a ":ref:`Secondary Interface
-  <glossary-secondary-interface>`" to the Module.
 - MAILBOX: the value of a special-purpose and Greybus implementation-specific |unipro| DME attribute within the Switch used by Modules as a non-CPort based means of communication with the